Sister Pie’s Salted Maple Pie

 - Place the pie plate on a parchment-lined baking sheet.
 Pour the filling into the pie shell.

 - Transfer the baking sheet with the pie on it to the oven and bake for 45 minutes to 1 hour, until the edges are puffed and the center jiggles only slightly when shaken.
-It will continue to set as it cools.
+It will look slightly underbaked when you remove it but it will continue to set as it cools.
+This consistently takes me at least 1 hour to cook.

-- Remove the baking sheet from the oven and transfer the pie to a wire rack to cool for 4 to 6 hours.
-Once fully cooled and at room temperature, sprinkle generously with flaky sea salt, slice, and serve.
+- Remove the baking sheet from the oven and transfer the pie to a wire rack.
+Sprinkle generously with flaky sea salt.
+Let cool for 4 to 6 hours.
+Once fully cooled and at room temperature, slice, and serve.

 - To make the whipped cream, beat the heavy cream with a wire whip or in an electric mixer until soft peaks begin to form.
-Sprinkle in a small handful of sugar and a pinch of sea salt and beat until peaks begin to get firmer.
+Sprinkle in a small handful of sugar (or don’t — I actually like this whipped cream without any sugar because the pie is on the sweet side) and a big pinch of flaky sea salt and beat until peaks begin to get firmer.
 Taste.
-Add more sugar and salt to taste.
+Add more sugar (if using) and salt to taste.
 Beat until peaks begin to hold their shape or until they reach a texture you like — I like billowy, not-quite-stiff peaks.
 Store in fridge until ready to serve.

-- Store leftover pie, well wrapped in plastic wrap or under a pie dome, at room temperature for up to 3 days.
+- Store leftover pie, well wrapped in plastic wrap, or tucked into a jumbo ziplock bag, or under a pie dome, at room temperature for up to 3 days.

 - Category: Dessert